silvanmelchior/IncognitoPilot/README.md

 You can now visit http://localhost:3030 and should see the **Incognito Pilot** interface.

-Some final remarks:

-- If you don't have docker, you can install **Incognito Pilot** on your system directly, using the development setup (see below).
-- You can also run **Incognito Pilot** with the free trial credits of OpenAI, without adding a credit card.
+It's also possible to run **Incognito Pilot** with the free trial credits of OpenAI, without adding a credit card.
 At the moment, this does not include GPT-4 however, so see below how to change the model to GPT-3.5.

-## :rocket: Getting started
+## :rocket: Getting started (GPT)

 In the **Incognito Pilot** interface, you will see a chat interface, with which you can interact with the model.
 Let's try it out!